 Tokenization makes it possible to digitally represent real-world assets through blockchain, but for it to have legal value, it is essential that there is a regulatory framework that recognizes this operation.
 The United Arab Emirates takes its own approach, establishing specific rules for the issuance, custody or trading of tokens.
 In this block we explain how asset tokenization is regulated from a legal point of view, taking an advanced jurisdiction such as the United Arab Emirates as an example.

-Real-world asset tokenization in the United Arab Emirates has evolved from a trend to an established regulatory reality, especially in Dubai and Abu Dhabi.
-Local authorities, such as VARA and the SCA, have established clear guidelines for token issuance and trading, with high standards for transparency and investor protection.
+Real-world asset tokenization in the UAE has evolved from a trend to an established regulatory reality, especially in Dubai and Abu Dhabi.
+Local authorities, such as the Virtual Assets Regulatory Authority and the SCA, have established clear guidelines for token issuance and trading, with high standards for transparency and investor protection.
 Recent updates gave market players until June 2025 to adapt, reflecting institutional commitment to legal certainty.

 Cases such as the Dubai Land Department pilot show the dynamism of the sector.
-The latter has attracted more than 3,000 investors on a waiting list and could transform the local real estate market into a $16 billion industry, powered by blockchain.
+The latter has generated demand far in excess of available supply in its first issues, with thousands of investors on a waiting list for property, and could transform the local real estate market into a $16 billion (AED 60 billion) industry, equivalent to 7% of Dubai’s total real estate transactions by 2033, according to DLD’s own projections.

 Abu Dhabi, through ADGM, has promoted legal frameworks for DAOs and digital assets, while the SCA has developed a pioneering framework for commodity tokens, differentiating between asset categories and establishing requirements in cybersecurity, encryption and technological governance.
 In addition, the Emirati legal framework mandates clear disclosure of risks and investor rights and provides for active anti-fraud oversight.

 Regulatory sandboxes in VARA, ADGM and other economic zones allow innovative projects to be tested under official supervision, promoting international collaboration.
-In short, the UAE is consolidating its position as a global leader in tokenization, combining legality, innovation and openness to the digital financial future.
+In short, the Emirates are consolidating its position as a global leader in tokenization, combining legality, innovation and openness to the digital financial future.

 Regulatory bodies and authorities for digital assets in the United Arab Emirates